School Council Elections

 Year 5 – Bailey, Laila

-The new School Council representatives will shortly be presented with their new silver/burgundy ties.
+The new School Council representatives have been presented with their new silver/burgundy ties.

 Each year in April pupils who wish to represent their classes on the School Council are invited to give a short talk to their class during which they have the opportunity to explain why they think they would be a suitable candidate to represent the views of the children in their class, make a commitment for the year and be good ambassadors for the school.
 Each class then holds a secret ballot to elect their representatives for the coming year.